GoogleCloudPlatform/snapshot-debugger/README.md

 ### Your project doesn’t show up when enabling Firebase

+#### Symptom

+Your project id is not auto populated and is not present in the project dropdown when you try to [Enable Firebase for your GCP Project](#enable-firebase-for-your-gcp-project).

+#### Resolution

-If your project doesn’t show up when you try to enable Firebase, the Firebase Management API may already be enabled.
-Try using the following link to disable the Firebase Management API, then follow the steps in the [Enable Firebase for your GCP Project](#enable-firebase-for-your-gcp-project) section.
+Check if the Firebase Management API is already enabled, as if it is, that interferes with the process.
+Try using the following link to disable the Firebase Management API, then go back and follow the steps in the [Enable Firebase for your GCP Project](#enable-firebase-for-your-gcp-project).

 ```
 https://console.developers.google.com/apis/api/firebase.googleapis.com?project=PROJECT_ID